geode-sdk/geode/README.md

 };
 ```

-This code changes what happens when the "More Games" button is clicked in Geometry Dash, showing a popup.
+This code modifies what happens when the "More Games" button is clicked on the home scene in Geometry Dash, showing a custom popup.

 ## Documentation